Why does the world need another budgeting app?

 The Ensaasification of YNAB

-In 2021, YNAB angered me and many others when they doubled their legacy subscription price from $45 to $90 with no prior communication and no additional value.
-Such rent-seeking felt like a betrayal, and society now has a shared vocabulary for what happened to YNAB.
-I'm not against SaaS.
-I'm against treating customers like taxable royal subjects.
-The default SaaS playbook is to capture users and then extract value, but it doesn't have to be.
+In 2021, YNAB angered me and many others when they doubled their legacy subscription price from $45 to $90 with no prior communication and offering no additional value.
+Such rent-seeking felt like a betrayal.
+I use YNAB because I'm trying to save money.
+They want to jack up prices.
+Our goals are incompatible.

 I canceled YNAB but a year later rejoined with a scowl.
 My wife likes it, and it helped us coordinate our delicate early-marriage finances.
 Still, I never forgot.